Skip to main content

 Highways Act newspaper notices

-Road schemes, improvement lines, and stopping up orders under the Highways Act 1980 require newspaper advertisement.
+Stopping up orders and public right of way extinguishment and diversion orders under the Highways Act 1980 require newspaper advertisement.
 Enter the postcode of the affected area to see your matched newspaper and price.

 Get your highways notice price